haniaadnan-10/StudentManagementSystem/README.md

 Feel free to fork this project and submit pull requests.
 If you have any questions or suggestions, don't hesitate to open an issue!

 ## About Me
 Hi, I'm Hania, a software engineering student.
-This project is part of my coursework, and it's been a great way for me to learn more about c++ and CRUP operations
+This project is part of my coursework, and it's been a great way for me to learn more about c++ and CRUD operations